 Top Pick for Best Workhorse Rope

 Extra thick sheath that increases durability

 Burly enough for jugging and repeated top-roping sessions, the 10.1 mm Sterling Marathon Pro

 earns the distinction of the best workhorse rope.
 Time and again, this rope has outlasted other models in our tests, proving that it has enough life in it to take the hardest abuse.
-Weighing 63 grams per meter, it is not the heaviest rope in our review by any means, though it is the thickest.
-Also with a relatively low impact force rating of 8.6 kN, the catch on this beast is quite soft and comfortable.
+Weighing 63 grams per meter, it is one of the heavier ropes as well as the thickest.
+With a relatively low impact force rating of 8.6 kN, the catch on this beast is quite soft and comfortable.
 For those who like the confidence supplied by fatter ropes or who want a rope that can take a beating, the Marathon Pro is the one that will withstand the harshest conditions.